Dunbar High School (Washington, D.C.)

 Paul Laurence Dunbar High School is a historically black public secondary school located in Washington, D.C.
 The school was America's first public high school for black students.

 The school is located in the Truxton Circle neighborhood of Northwest Washington, two blocks from the intersection of New Jersey and New York avenues.
 Dunbar, which serves grades 9 through 12, is a part of the District of Columbia Public Schools.

 From the early 20th century to the 1950s, Dunbar became known as the classical academic high school for black students in segregated public schools.
 As all public school teachers were federal civil servants, the school's teachers received pay equal to white teachers in other schools in the district.
 It attracted high-quality faculty, many with advanced degrees, including doctorates.
 Parents sent their children to the school from across the city because of its high standards.
 Many of its alumni graduated from top-quality colleges and universities and gained professional degrees.
+An early principal was Mary Jane Patterson.